mircealungu/reconstruction/1_Introduction.md

 Q:  What would be nice to have in all these circumstances but we almost never have?

-## What is the first thing you do when you buy a software company?
+Hint: Even paying 50B for a company does not guarantee that you get this particular artefact...?

+## An up-to-date architectural diagram

 ![](images/twitter_arch_recovered.png)
 [link to original tweet](https://twitter.com/elonmusk/status/1593899029531803649)

-Even paying 50B for a company does not guarantee that you get architectural diagrams with the source code.

-A: (to question above) **Up to date architectural documentation**.

 ## Discussion